jbosman/redux-practice-weather-app/README.md

 Stephen has done a great job with this course and I highly recommend taking it.

 ## Libraries and API's
-	- Axios for making http requests
+	- Axios library for making http requests
+	- SparkLines library to make nice looking graphs
 	- The Open Weather Map API for weather data
-	- SparkLines to make nice look graphs
-	- Google Maps API for generating a small map
+	- Google Maps API for generating a small map for each location